isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-boric-acid.markdown

 It can help remove
 odor and stains from your fabrics - by adding 1/2 cup of boric acid into the laundry.
 It'll also work great for cleaning windows, bathroom, floor, and sinks.
 You'll find
-Borax used in cleaning products like diaper creams, glass cleaners, dish detergents, air fresheners, stain removers (laundry), and toilet bowl cleaners plus
+Borax used in cleaning products like diaper creams, glassÂ cleaners, dish detergents, air fresheners, stain removers (laundry), and toilet bowlÂ cleaners plus
 [ant killers](https://pestpolicy.com/best-fire-ant-killer-for-lawns/)
 .
 But is it safe for home cleaning?
 Yes, boric acid is safe,